evannetwork/evannetwork.github.io/dev/security.md

 - prevent contract content from being led to third parties
 - enable access to contract content without exchanging keys for every piece of data stored in contracts

-## Smart Contract Security Mechanism

-Validation of access rights is managed through a Rights&Role management smart contract.
-There, the access level for respective users is defined in granular detail.

-Whenever a member saves information to the smart contract, the member uses a key to sign and encrypt the changes he made.

-The key used for encryption is saved on the respective smart contract and can only be retrieved by users with the corresponding access rights.

-Through this mechanism it is made possible to use different keys to encrypt various metadata, ensuring that it is only ever seen by those with the correct level of access.

-With this concept of Smart Contract security, dynamic and flexible collaboration even across different entities becomes natural.

 ## Key Exchange
 By default, any data stored in [Smart Contracts](/dev/smart-contracts) is encrypted.
 This is also true for [profiles](/tutorial/create-identity), [Digital Twins](/dev/dgitial-twin) and other tools.
 As a result, it is impossible for others to read data in external contracts.
 Profiles can't read each others contacts etc. People can't even send each other [BMail](/tutorial/mailbox) messages.